Python map() Function with EXAMPLES

 In Python, lambda expressions are utilized to construct anonymous functions.
 You will have to use the lambda keyword just as you use def to define normal functions.

-So in the example, we are going to use the lambda function inside the map().
-The lambda function will multiply each value in the list with 10.
+So in this example, we are going to use the lambda function inside map().
+The lambda function will multiply each value in the list by 10.

 Example: